 For more information about the time it takes to walk 4 miles, check out this article.

-Alternatively, burning 400 calories a day on treadmill is a great idea, especially when you already have one at home.
+Alternatively, burning 400 calories a day on treadmill is a great idea, especially when you already have one at home – even if you do have not much space in your home, these low-profile treadmills are still a good fit.
 Start by running 5 minutes at an easy pace.

 - Interval 1: Run at RPE 8 for 30 seconds and then jog at RPE 7 for the next 30 seconds.
 Repeat this cycle 5 times.